FrankM1/docs/content/install/source.md

 ## Troubleshooting

-Some common Ghost development problems and their solutions
+Some common Qazana development problems and their solutions

-**ERROR: (EADDRINUSE) Cannot start Ghost**<br>
+**ERROR: (EADDRINUSE) Cannot start Qazana**<br>
-This error means that Ghost is already running, and you need to stop it
+This error means that Qazana is already running, and you need to stop it

 **ERROR: ENOENT**<br>
 This error means that the mentioned file doesn't exist